Blaisorblade/dot-iris/correspondence.md

   semantic types, defined as environment-indexed persistent predicates over values, of type `Env → Val → iProp`.
-  Instead, in Coq, semantic types are a first-class notion, described by Coq type `olty Σ 0`; most of Fig. 9 is defined as combinators on semantic types, without reference to syntactic types, and Coq notation `V⟦ T ⟧` translates syntactic types into semantic types using those combinators.
+  Instead, in Coq, semantic types are a first-class notion, described by Coq type `olty Σ 0`.

+  - Most of Fig. 9 is defined as combinators on semantic types, without reference to syntactic types.
+The Coq notation `V⟦ T ⟧` translates syntactic types into semantic types using those combinators.
   - Paper notations `E⟦ T ⟧`, `G⟦ T ⟧` and semantic typing judgments `Γ ⊨ ...`
     come in Coq with counterparts on semantic types, written respectively `sE⟦ T ⟧`, `sG⟦ T ⟧` and `Γ s⊨ ...`.